evrythng/reactor-arianee/README.md

 ## Using it with the arianee_webapp

 In the folder `arianee_webapp`, there is a React application.
-You can use it to have an end to end solution for the Arianee integration.
+You can use it to build an end to end solution to test the Arianee integration.

-## JSON certificate
+## Arianee JSON certificate

-Here is an example of a certificate you can use:
+Here is an example of an Ariannee JSON certificate:

 ```json
 {